VolmitSoftware/docs/wormholes/05-projection-modes-settings.md

 The primary block and entity depth comes from the portal's `networkViewDepth` setting (default 64), including settings replicated from the linked gateway.
 The global `depthBlocks` value extends the search bound for recursive portal candidates; `recursivePortalDepth` limits how many nested portal steps may be sampled.
 Recursive sampling follows portals that are open and projecting, masks cycles and non-traversable hits, and does not turn a closed or unlinked portal into a view.

 Local tunnels sample the destination world directly.
 Cross-server gateways use the replicated remote block and entity stream; cells not yet present in that stream use the portal's configured `networkViewFallbackBlock` (air by default).
-Remote subscriptions, heartbeat, grace, and compression are described in [Cross-Server Networking](/wormholes/10-cross-server-networking).
+Remote subscriptions, heartbeat, grace, and compression are described in [10 - Cross-Server Networking](/wormholes/10-cross-server-networking).

 ## Surface and entity rendering